Our Environmental Commitment

 Eliminating Hazardous Materials in Electronic Equipment

-Dolby engineers are ensuring that Dolby® professional products comply with the EU RoHS Directive requiring the removal of six hazardous substances by July 2006.
-For more information, visit the Europa website.
+Dolby engineers are ensuring that our professional products comply with the EU RoHS Directive, requiring the removal of six hazardous substances, by July 2006.
+For more information visit the Europa website.

 Recycling of Electronic Equipment